 Keep iterating on configuration.
 As developers get more experienced with AI, their needs change.
 The settings that worked in month one won't work in month six.
 Let the team experiment with new approaches.

-And remember: the goal isn't maximal AI adoption.
 The goal is better outcomes.
 If a developer is more productive without AI for certain tasks, that's fine.
 If another developer uses AI constantly, also fine.
-Optimize for team results, not individual usage.
+Judge success by team results.

 Molisha Shah